Strategic communication

 Using performance analysis and data science in government is key to improving government efficiency.
 Government data is a critical resource that government communicators need to use to measure the success of their work and activities.

-Join the Data science community.
+Data science community

 The National Data Strategy (NDS) is an ambitious, pro-growth strategy that drives the UK in building a world-leading data economy while ensuring public trust in data use.